 The selection of an RTOS can be one of the most daunting aspects of developing an embedded system.
 With μEZ®, the primary features of common multi-tasking operating systems are abstracted, thus easing the transition to an open source or low-cost RTOS.
 The µEZ® OSAL gives applications access to the following features in an OS-independent fashion:

 - Unlimited number of tasks

 - Semaphores (binary, counting, mutex)

 The µEZ® subsystem drivers use the OSAL function to give protected access to the processor peripherals.
 The subsystem driver API function as are typically protocol layer interfaces (TCP/IP, USB, etc.) designed as high-level access routines, such as open, close, read, write, etc., where possible.

 The µEZ Project Maker allows the user to quickly create an IAR, Rowley CrossWorks, or Keil project.
-The µEZ Project Maker can be downloaded here.
+The µEZ Project Maker is included as part of the µEZ download.